supernomad/quantum/docs/operation.rst

 This public addressing will be used in combination with `the listen port <configuration.html#listen-port>`_, as the endpoint other servers will send ``quantum`` network traffic.
 This combination must be unique for all servers that operate in the same cluster.

-Because ``quantum`` operates in a mesh fashion and there is no middle man, firewall's should set to allow sending and recieving traffic from the entire cluster of ``quantum`` enabled servers.
+Because ``quantum`` operates in a mesh fashion and there is no middle man, firewall's should set to allow sending and receiving traffic from the entire cluster of ``quantum`` enabled servers.

 Rolling Restart
 ===============